celluloid-camp/celluloid/README.md

 ## Demo

-Go to www.celluloid.camp, create an account and click where you think you should!
+Head to www.celluloid.camp, create an account and click where you think you should!

 We'd appreciate your feedback about the application UX and design, as well as bug reports - don't hesitate to [report an issue!](https://github.com/celluloid-camp/celluloid/issues)